ashmalzahra/First-repo/README.md

 ## Getting Started

-Clone the folder to your local machine, make sure to configure linters by following the instructions in the Linters README file (https://github.com/microverseinc/linters-config/blob/master/README.md)
+Clone the folder to your local machine, make sure to configure linters by following the instructions in the [Linters README file] (https://github.com/microverseinc/linters-config/blob/master/README.md)

-### Prerequisites

 ### Setup
 Set up the yaml file located in <code>.github/workflows/linters.yml</code>